 Also important for research, of course, are books—whether the few linguistics books I have in my own possession or ones borrowed from my university’s library.
 Linguistics articles found on the internet are very helpful, too, and many researchers put their stuff online these days.

 On my computer, the mainly relevant software I use is:

 - The Sublime Text editor to quickly take digital notes and to edit code

 - LibreOffice Writer and LaTeX (specifically, XeTeX for Unicode support) to take more fancy notes and to create PDF documents

 - Python for my scripting needs

 - WordPress for editing this website.
 I’m running it on my own, paid webspace (for this site about €5/mo. altogether) so that I have full control over it.
 Maintaining a website with WordPress may be rather easy, but it’s often the first thing hackers and spammers try to exploit.
 Also, it’s rather clunky and has a reputation of having a terrible code base.
-If I were to set up this site from scratch again, I’d rather look into a static-site generator like Jekyll.
+If I were to set up this site from scratch again, I’d rather look into a static-site generator like Pelican or Jekyll.

 - phpMyAdmin and Django to maintain the MySQL database I keep my dictionary in.
 I wrote some things in PHP to tie the database querying frontend into WordPress myself.
 WordPress’ template system comes in handy here: the form you can see on the Dictionary page is an HTML template file that calls a PHP script which queries the database and returns the results.